m50d/m50d.github.com/_posts/2015-11-16-my-five-years.md

 I find the value of `_` far outweighs the inconsistency it induces;
 I miss it when working without it
 (e.g. Python's `lambda x: x.value`, or Javascript's `function(x){ return x.value;}`).
-Some libraries offer the same functionality through libraries, of lesser or greater hackishness
-(the reflection-based FunctionalJava is thankfully less necessary post-Java-8, but many Python or Javascript options operate in similar fashion).
+(Some libraries offer the same functionality through libraries, of lesser or greater hackishness - the reflection-based FunctionalJava is thankfully less necessary post-Java-8, but many Python or Javascript options operate in similar fashion).